Plankton: Terminology

-The amount and distribution of plankton depends on available nutrients, the state of water and a large amount of other plankton.

 The study of plankton is termed planktology and a planktonic individual is referred to as a plankter.
 The adjective planktonic is widely used in both the scientific and popular literature, and is a generally accepted term.
 However, from the standpoint of prescriptive grammar, the less-commonly used planktic is more strictly the correct adjective.
 When deriving English words from their Greek or Latin roots, the gender-specific ending (in this case, "-on" which indicates the word is neuter) is normally dropped, using only the root of the word in the derivation.

-Trophic groups

-Plankton are primarily divided into broad functional (or trophic level) groups: